saraachour/stanford-cs104.github.io/src/routes/assignments/assign4/+page.svelte.md

 In this part of the assignment, you will complete a tutorial to help you master `git`.
 The tutorial can be found [here](https://learngitbranching.js.org/).
 You should complete the entire Introduction Sequence and Ramping Up sections\*.
 Once you are done, submit a screenshot of your progress card.

+_\*When submitting your screenshot, don't worry if the Autograder messes up– we'll go through everything manually and double check ;)_

 _\*Note!
 You can do more if you want to, it's good practice!
 But we're only requiring the first two sections._